Today's Top Gainer

 i) In the preparation of the annual accounts, the applicable accounting standards have been followed along with proper explanation relating to material departures,

-ii) The directors have selected such accounting policies and applied them consistently and made judgments and estimates that were reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year 31st March, 2018 and of the profit or loss of the Company for the year under review.
+ii) The Company have selected such accounting policies and applied them consistently and made judgments and estimates that were reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year March 31, 2019 and of the profit or loss of the Company for the year under review.

-iii) The directors have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities.
+iii) they have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities.

-iv) The directors have prepared the annual accounts/financial statements on a going concern basis.
+iv) they have prepared the annual accounts/financial statements on a going concern basis.

-v) The directors had laid down internal financial controls to be followed by the Company and that such internal financial controls are adequate and were operating effectively.
+v) The internal financial controls to be followed by the Company and that such internal financial controls are adequate and were operating effectively.

 vi) The directors had devised proper system to ensure compliance with the provisions of all applicable laws and that such system were adequate and operating effectively.